lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/ges_av.png" width="766" height="79" />
 </p>

-Both Speaman and Kendall uses rank values, therefore they can be applied to both continuous and ordinal variables.
+Both Spearman and Kendall uses rank values, therefore they can be applied to both continuous and ordinal variables.
 They are both non-parametric method and therefore the input data is not required to be in a bell curve as what Pearson assumes.

 Using all the numerical variables in our campaign data, let's look at the correlation triangle first.
 In the code below, you can choose one of the correlation methods, also decide whether you want to show absolute correlation values or not.